What Is Leadership? And Can You Learn to Be a Good Leader?

 Put even more simply, the leader is the inspiration and director of the action.
 He or she is the person in the group that possesses the combination of personality and leadership skills that makes others want to follow his or her direction.

-Is Business Leadership Solely About Improving the Bottom Line?
+Business Leadership and the Bottom Line

 In business, leadership is linked to performance and any leadership definition has to take that into account.
 While it's not solely about profit, those who are viewed as effective leaders are those who increase their company's bottom lines.
 If an individual in a leadership role does not meet profit expectations set by boards, higher management or shareholders, her or she may be terminated.

-To further confuse the definition of leadership, the terms "leadership" and "management" tend to be used interchangeably.
+The terms "leadership" and "management" tend to be used interchangeably.
 Management refers to a company's management structure as its leadership, or to individuals who are actually managers as the "leaders" of various management teams.

 Leadership requires traits that extend beyond management duties.
 To be effective, a leader certainly has to manage the resources at her disposal.
 But leadership also involves communicating, inspiring and supervising - just to name three more of the primary skills a leader has to have to be successful.

-Is a Leader Born or Made?
+Leaders: Born or Made?

 While there are people who seem to be naturally endowed with more leadership abilities than others, people can learn to become leaders by improving particular skills.